In my first three days of selling items on Facebook Marketplace, I pocketed over $300. By the end of week two, that number crossed $700.

 Tip #16 – Don’t list several different items for sale in a single listing.

-People don’t want to dig through everything you’re selling in one long listing and try to make sense of the way you’ve chosen to photograph and list each of the individual items’ prices.
+People don’t want to dig through everything you’re selling in one long listing.
+Who wants to try to decipher the way you’ve chosen to photograph and list each of the individual items’ prices?

 Tip #17 – The majority of your inquiries will come on the first day that you post the item for sale — in fact, within the first few minutes of posting it.